About Prince of Persia:

 The May 2010 Disney movie launch included a slew of Prince of Persia books, toys, and merchandising tie-ins, including, most awesomely, LEGO Prince of Persia.
 I wrote a graphic-novel anthology prequel, Prince of Persia: Before the Sandstorm, in collaboration with artists Tommy Lee Edwards, Bernard Chang, Cameron Stewart, and Niko Henrichon.
 The only thing missing (ironically) was a tie-in video game; Ubisoft's game franchise has remained independent of the film.

 Prince of Persia: The Sands of Time was my first produced movie as screenwriter and executive producer.
-With a worldwide box office tally of $335 million, it was (and is) the top-grossing video game-based movie to date.
+With a worldwide box office tally of $335 million, it is one of the world's highest-grossing video game to movie adaptations ever made.